Number One (1973 film): Restoration

 The film, whose main characters are pseudonyms of partly real representatives of the jet set in Rome in the 1970s, disappears from the public.
 The Centro Sperimentale di Cinematografia and the Cineteca Nazionale are reconstructing the film in collaboration with the television broadcaster Cine34.
 Roberto D'Ettore Piazzoli, the cameraman at the time, and Antonello Buffardi, the director's son, are also present.
 The film was shown again at the 39th Torino Film Festival in Turin in November 2021.
 The film will then have its television premiere on the broadcaster Cine34.
 Luca Pallanch from the Cineteca Nazionale said: “The good Roma, told a little earlier by Carlo Lizzani, and the bad Rome, painted by Gianni Buffardi, are two sides of the same coin that now not only offer cinephiles but also detectives in Italian history will."

-Shortly after it was shown at the film festival, the film premiered on TV on Italian Channel Cine 34 on December 9, 2021.
+Shortly after it was shown at the film festival, the film premiered on television on Italian Channel Cine 34 on 9 December 2021.